Understand what the law requires of you when doing business with other businesses

 The Business Protection from Misleading Marketing Regulations 2008 (BPRs) prohibit misleading business-to-business advertising and impose further restrictions on how businesses compare their products to rival products from other companies.

-It is useful to look at both sets of regulations as they are similar and there are elements in each that overlap.
-All references to the 'Regulations' below are to the BPRs unless specified.
+It is useful to look at both pieces of legislation as they are similar and there are elements in each that overlap.
+All references to the 'Regulations' below are to the BPRs.

 These Regulations deal mainly with the potential misleading of traders, although there are rules on comparative advertising that can be targeted both at traders and consumers.

-Parts 2 and 3 deal with the criminal offences and defences, and the enforcement duty respectively.
+Parts 2 deals with the criminal offences and defences, and Part 3 with the enforcement duty.

-Regulation 3 of the BPRs prohibit advertising that is misleading to traders.
-There are four main issues to take into account when deciding if the advertising is misleading:
+Regulation 3 of the BPRs prohibits advertising that is misleading to traders.
+There are four main issues to take into account when deciding whether advertising is misleading:

 Regulation 4 states that comparative advertising is permitted only when all of the following conditions of the advertisement are met: